fierce-lab/discussion-leader-BruceYChien/README.md

 Answer the following questions:

 1. What new insights came out of the discussion?
+OS resource could be shared among different applications for Unikernel.

 2. Was there disagreement?
 Why?
+Microkernel and Unikernel has the same design philosophy but Unikerenl runs on top of hypervisor which makes the implementation easier and simpler.

 3. What was the consensus about the work?
+Unikernel is an obvious solution for cloud services but not for general purposes.